gyulanemeth/bluefox.email/email-sending-concepts/mx-record.md

 Changes to MX records depend on the TTL (Time To Live) value set in your DNS.
 Most updates take from a few minutes up to 48 hours to fully propagate worldwide.
 For planned migrations, it's smart to lower your TTL a day or two in advance.

 ### Can I use MX records from different providers at the same time?
 You can, but it's only recommended for advanced setups like migrations or split delivery.
-Both providers must be configured to know which mailboxes they handle, or you risk lost emails.
+Both providers must be configured to know which mailboxes they handle, or you risk losing emails.
 For most organizations, sticking to one provider is simpler and safer.

 ## Related Concepts